-The other day, I mentioned that I was able to get several pounds of peaches for only $1 from Tenerelli Orchards because they were Grade B and C quality (watch yesterday’s film for an explanation of food grades).
+The other day, I mentioned that I was able to get several pounds of peaches for only $1 from Tenerelli Orchards because they were Grade B and C quality.
 After cutting out the bruises, I still was able to have some peaches left over after making the pie.

 After looking through five or six of my vintage cookbooks, I decided on a relatively safe pie recipe from my World War II era Betty Crocker cookbook.
 It uses the same “Key Recipe” as the strawberry pie that I made last week.
 Most of the other recipes required almond extract that I didn’t seem to have (even though I thought I did).